vincenzomos/dockerlab/exercises/3-creating-images.md

 We want to define several service images based on Node.js.
 To prevent duplication, we want to extract a common base image with Node.js in it.

-- Define a new image that derives from ubuntu_base
-  (in a separate directory)
+- Define a new image that derives from sogeti:5000/ubuntu (in a separate directory)
 - Add the node and npm packages to this image
 - Build the image and tag it 'node-base'